-As of March 31st, 2016 the Housing Authority of Jackson County manages 2,241 active Housing Choice Vouchers.
+As of the most recent VMS report, Housing Authority of Jackson County manages 2,130 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: